-(1) The Board shall convene an inquiry for purposes of section 105.

-- (2) The provisions of sections $\underline{10}$ and $\underline{11}$ shall apply in respect of proceedings in terms hereof. - (3) The licensee shall be afforded an opportunity to be heard at such hearing and may be assisted by any person of his or her choice. - (4) The Board shall keep a record of the proceedings of the hearing. - (5) Notwithstanding any provision herein, the Board may, at any time before or dining the investigation or hearing, suspend the licence concerned subject to any conditions it may deem necessary, if there is reason to believe that the non-compliance or contravention in question is of such a nature that public interest requires the licence to be suspended without delay.
+- (1) The Board shall convene an inquiry for purposes of section 105. [subsection (1) substituted by section 14 of Act 9 of 2003] - (2) The provisions of sections $\underline{10}$ and $\underline{11}$ shall apply in respect of proceedings in terms hereof. - (3) The licensee shall be afforded an opportunity to be heard at such hearing and may be assisted by any person of his or her choice. - (4) The Board shall keep a record of the proceedings of the hearing. - (5) Notwithstanding any provision herein, the Board may, at any time before or dining the investigation or hearing, suspend the licence concerned subject to any conditions it may deem necessary, if there is reason to believe that the non-compliance or contravention in question is of such a nature that public interest requires the licence to be suspended without delay.